rpg-hub/DevOps_CI_CD_NanoDegree_Project_2/README.md

   ![image](https://user-images.githubusercontent.com/14298823/126403147-f4fbf10a-977b-4973-87e3-be9eb467132b.png)

-# Setting up Azure Actions for CI
+# Setting up GitHub Actions for CI

 * Setup GitHub Actions : (CI workflow) go to Actions, and select this workflow to start with: "set up a workflow yourself"